GODkalpa/Consularly/TEST_ORG_SECURITY.md

 3. Click "Sign In"

 **Expected Result:** ❌
-- Login should fail with error message
+- Login should fail with error message displayed on the login page
 - Error: "You do not have access to this organization.
-Please use the correct subdomain for your organization."
+Please use your organization's subdomain."
+- User should remain on the login page (no redirect)
-- User should be automatically signed out
+- User should be automatically signed out in the background
-- No access to dashboard
+- No access to dashboard at all (not even for 1ms)
+- No flashing or brief dashboard view

-**If this fails (user gets access):** The security fix is not working!
+**If this fails (user gets access or sees dashboard briefly):** The security fix is not working!

 ---